 Doctor Negligence Statistics In UK

 Despite the quality of healthcare available in the UK, doctor negligence continues to rise every year.
-In 2019/2020, the annual NHS negligence compensation claims report from the NHS Resolution shows that the NHS paid out about £2.3billion for negligence settlement payouts while about £61.4 million of this sum was spent on GP negligence claims alone.
+In 2019/2020, the annual NHS negligence compensation claims report from the NHS Resolution shows that the NHS paid out about £2.3billion for negligence settlement payouts.
+Of this sum, £61.4 million was spent on GP negligence claims alone.

 What Is Considered As Medical Malpractice By A Doctor?